aaronsaray/aaronsaray.com/content/blog/unobtrusive-js-to-stop-form-submission.markdown

 Yay - success!
 We were able to stop the event with this built in call from YUI.
 Any future programming on that site will use that logic.

-(ps: sad note - I have the same issues on my own sites, so its not one specifically related to my work at ("the triangle").)
+(ps: sad note - I have the same issues on my own sites, so it's not one specifically related to my work at ("the triangle").)